 In a February 1, 1999 circular addressed to all mortgage insurers licensed in New York, the New York Department of Insurance said that it was in the process of developing guidelines that would articulate the parameters under which captive mortgage reinsurance is permissible under New York insurance law.
 These guidelines, which were to ensure that the reinsurance constituted a legitimate transfer of risk and were fair and equitable to the parties, have not yet been issued.
-As discussed under the Risk Factor titled "We are subject to the risk of private litigation and regulatory proceedings," we provided information regarding captive mortgage reinsurance arrangements to the New York Department of Insurance and the Minnesota Department of Commerce, and the Minnesota Department has recently sought additional information.
-We understand from conversations with the Minnesota Department of Commerce that the Department of Housing and Urban Development will also be seeking information about captive reinsurance.
+As discussed under the Risk Factor titled "We are subject to the risk of private litigation and regulatory proceedings," we provided information regarding captive mortgage reinsurance arrangements to the New York Department of Insurance and the Minnesota Department of Commerce and the Minnesota Department has recently sought additional information.
 The complaint in the RESPA litigation described in "- Pool Insurance" alleged that MGIC pays "inflated" captive reinsurance premiums in violation of RESPA.
 Since December 2006, class action litigation was separately brought against a number of large lenders alleging that their captive mortgage reinsurance arrangements violated RESPA.
 We are not a defendant in any of these cases and we believe no other mortgage insurer is a defendant.